Romandre/WarehouseWreckage_UE5/README.md

 ### WarehouseWreckage game was built in Unreal Engine 5 using the blueprint editor.

+The game is about causing chaos in a warehouse by shooting the projectiles to surrounding objects.
+It was creatied in order to get familiar with UE5 physics and collision meshes.

 During the development process I learned:
 - blueprint classes, instances and fuctions
 - scene creation grounds and level building